-Parent Engagement Investments - To better serve families of English learners and low-income students, and English learners and low-income students who are also identified as a student with a disability, the Parent University team is expanding on providing professional development to support home school liaisons, teachers, and staff at the school sites to build home-school-community partnerships with families by implementing monthly family engagement hours at the school sites.
+Parent Engagement Investments - To better serve families of English learners and low-income students, the Parent University team is expanding on providing professional development to support home school liaisons, teachers, and staff at the school sites to build home-school-community partnerships with families by implementing monthly family engagement hours at the school sites.
 Research shows that practicing family engagement strengthens families' sense of self-efficacy, investing in family engagement practices develops families' leadership capabilities, facing barriers prevents families from engaging with their children's education, recognizing families' daily lives and circumstances influences the nature of their engagement, and communicating clearly, openly, and regularly is essential for strong family-school partnerships and information sharing.